Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 Credit assessment of prior tertiary study

 If you have completed any study previously at another tertiary institute you may be eligible for some transferred credit towards your Victoria University qualification.
-Please check with the Faculty Office if you think this applies to you.
+Check with the Faculty Office if you think this applies to you.

-The BDI in Culture+Context is a three-year undergraduate degree consisting of 360 points and is structured in two parts.
-Culture+Context students must include a minor in a non-design subject.
+The BDI in Culture+Context Design is a three-year undergraduate degree consisting of 360 points and is structured in two parts.
+Culture+Context Design students must include a minor in a non-design subject.

 Part 1 is the first year of the Design Innovation programme (120 points).
 This year you take the courses alongside students in Industrial Design and Media Design programmes, as well as courses taught in other facilities.